nicklockwood/Expression/README.md

 .constant(String)
 ```

 This is an alphanumeric identifier representing a constant or variable in an expression.
-Identifiers can be any valid sequence of letters and numbers, beginning with a letter, underscore (_), dollar symbol ($), at sign (@) or pound sign (#).
+Identifiers can be any valid sequence of letters and numbers, beginning with a letter, underscore (_), dollar symbol ($), at sign (@) or hash/pound sign (#).

-Like Swift, Expression allows certain unicode characters in identifier, such as emoji and scientific symbols.
-Unlike Swift, Expression's identifiers may also contain periods (.) as separators, which is useful for namespacing (as demonstrated in the Layout example app).
+Like Swift, Expression allows certain unicode characters in identifiers, such as emoji and scientific symbols.
+Unlike Swift, Expression's identifiers may also contain periods (.) as separators, which is useful for name-spacing (as demonstrated in the Layout example app).

 ```swift
 .infix(String)